 In an increasingly complex financial landscape, Americans face a multitude of difficult financial decisions, including how and how much to save for retirement.
 I recommend that policymakers make it easier for Americans to overcome this challenge by designing automated savings opportunities into policies and programs.
 One way to do this is to make enrollment into savings accounts the default choice so that those who do not wish to enroll must act to opt out.
-Behavioral economics research and several large-scale programs demonstrate that this change to automatic enrollment can be a powerful tool for increasing the number of Americans saving for retirement and other purposes.
-For example, in the seminal work on defaults and organ donation, researchers found an average participation rate of 99% in countries with an opt-out organ-donation policy but that participation rates were below 28% in countries with an opt-in policy.
+Behavioral economics research and several large-scale programs have demonstrated that this simple change to automatic enrollment can be a powerful tool for increasing the number of Americans saving for retirement and other purposes.
+For example, in the seminal work on defaults and organ donation, researchers found an average participation rate of 99% in countries with an opt-out organ-donation policy but that participation rates were below 28% in countries with an opt-in policy.31

-This same strategy-making no-action-required enrollment the default choice-has also been applied successfully to saving opportunities.
-For example, the SEED for Oklahoma Kids (SEED OK) experiment found that it was possible to achieve nearly universal program enrollment if a 529 college savings account were automatically opened for the children of treatment participants and \$1,000 deposited into the account; in contrast, control participants had to open their own account for their child, and only 2% did so.
-The Alfond College Challenge has similar features.
-Influenced by SEED OK, the Challenge has provided Maine newborns with 529 accounts and an accompanying \$500 deposit since 2008, but program take-up increased from 40% to 100% when the program switched from an opt-in model to an opt-out model in 2014.
-Automatic enrollment significantly increases program participation and thus opportunity to benefit from the program.
+This same strategy-making no-action-required enrollment the default choice-has also been applied successfully to saving opportunities specifically.
+For example, the SEED for Oklahoma Kids (SEED OK) experiment found that it was possible to achieve nearly universal program enrollment if a 529 college savings account were automatically opened for the children of treatment participants and \$1,000 deposited into the account; in contrast, control participants had to open their own account for their child, and only 2% did so.32 The Harold Alfond College Challenge has similar features.
+Influenced by SEED OK, the Challenge has provided Maine newborns with 529 accounts and an accompanying \$500 deposit since 2008, but program take-up increased from 40% to 100% when the program switched from an opt-in model to an opt-out model in 2014.33 Automatic enrollment significantly increases program participation and thus opportunity for participants to benefit from programs.

 Retirement savings programs can also benefit from automatic features, which can be applied in enrollment processes, savings contribution percentages, and employer matches.
 Several new programs and legislation provide promising examples of how automation and defaults can be used to increase take-up rates and facilitate saving.
-The Illinois Secure Choice Savings Program, signed into law in January, creates automatic
+The Illinois Secure Choice Savings Program, signed into law in January, creates automatic enrollment into a Roth IRA with a 3% default contribution rate for private-sector workers in small businesses with at least 25 employees, thereby providing a retirement plan for workers not already covered by their

-&lt;sup>31 Households face many barriers to saving that I do not discuss in depth here.
+30 Households face many barriers to saving that I do not discuss in depth here.
 For more financial constraints on saving, consider income volatility and liquidity issues (Morduch, Odgen, & Schneider, 2014).
 Debt also constrains saving (Grinstein-Weiss, Oliphant, Russell, & Boshara, in press).
 Additional barriers to saving for low- and moderate-income Americans may take the form of policies that penalize a person's eligibility for public support if his or her savings exceed the assets limit in the means test; however, the hypotheses on this question of how asset limits affect saving are mixed.

-Goldstein, & Johnson (2003).
+31 Goldstein, & Johnson (2003).

-&lt;sup>33 Beverly, Clancy, & Sherraden (2014).
+32 Beverly, Clancy, & Sherraden (2014).

-&lt;sup>34 Clancy & Sherraden (2014).
+33 Clancy & Sherraden (2014).